LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/google-dialogflow-and-ibm-watson-nlu-engines.md

 ---
-pagename: Third-Party NLU Engines
+pagename: Google Dialogflow and IBM Watson NLU Engines
 redirect_from:
+    - intent-manager-natural-language-understanding-third-party-nlu-engines.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Intent Manager
 subfoldername: Natural Language Understanding
-permalink: intent-manager-natural-language-understanding-third-party-nlu-engines.html
+permalink: intent-manager-natural-language-understanding-google-dialogflow-and-ibm-watson-nlu-engines.html
 indicator: both
 ---

-### Bug fix for third-party NLU engines
+### Bug fix

-LivePerson has resolved an issue impacting intent domains that integrate with third-party NLU engines (i.e., Google Dialogflow or IBM Watson).
+LivePerson has resolved an issue impacting intent domains that integrate with Google Dialogflow or IBM Watson.
 This fix was deployed on **July 28 and 29, 2021**, and **your action is required** to properly adopt the fix.

-If, in Intent Manager, you have one or more domains that uses a third-party NLU engine, please do the following:
+If, in Intent Manager, you have one or more domains that uses a Google Dialogflow or IBM Watson NLU engine, please do the following:

 1. In Google Dialogflow or IBM Watson, delete the model versions.
 2. In Bot Accounts, disable (turn off) the **WatsonAssistant** or **Google DialogFlow** setting on the **Account** Details page.
 Wait a few seconds, and then re-enable the setting.